sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              for the Yokonuma-Hecke algebra and the algebra of braids and ties*.
 (2015) :arxiv:`1506.00715`.

 ..
+[ERT1979] Erdos, P. and Rubin, A.L. and Taylor, H.
+             *Choosability in graphs*.
+             Proc.
+West Coast Conf. on Combinatorics,
+             Graph Theory and Computing, Congressus Numerantium,
+             vol 26, pages 125--157, 1979.

+..
 [ESSS2011] \D. Engels, M.-J. O. Saarinen, P. Schweitzer, and E. M. Smith,
               *The Hummingbird-2 lightweight authenticated encryption algorithm*; in RFIDSec, (2011), pp. 19-31.